myliheik/Apu-HIKET/README.md

 https://radiantearth.github.io/stac-browser/#/external/paituli.csc.fi/geoserver/ogc/stac/v1/collections/sentinel_2_monthly_index_mosaics_at_fmi

 Each image contains the highest NDVI values per pixel.
 The highest NDVI value is accompanied with the date it was recorded.
-Demostration of time series in 2023 from Ruukki:
+Demostration of a time series from April 15 - August 1, 2023 from Ruukki:

 ![til](./img/animated.gif)